orchestr7/ktoml/README.md

 So we decided to support this format for the `kotlinx` serialization library.

 ## Contribution
-As this young and big project [is needed](https://github.com/Kotlin/kotlinx.serialization/issues/1092) by the Kotlin community, we need your help.
+As this project [is needed](https://github.com/Kotlin/kotlinx.serialization/issues/1092) by the Kotlin community, we need your help.
 We will be glad if you will test `ktoml` or contribute to this project.
 In case you don't have much time for this - at least spend 5 seconds to give us a star to attract other contributors!